WICG/indexed-db-observers/EXPLAINER.md

 When `stop()` is called on the control, the observer with the control's uuid is removed from the domain-specific observer list

 ## Change Recording
-Whenever a change succeeds in a transaction, it adds it to a `culled_change_list` in the following manner:
+Whenever a change succeeds in a transaction, it adds it to a `culled_change_list` for the given object store in the following manner:

 ### Add Operation
 Append the add operation, key and value, on end of operations list.